Holika: Holika Dahan

-According to various Hindu traditions, Holika Dahana, also known as Holika Dahan in Indo-Aryan languages, celebrates the death of Holika and the salvation of Prahlada.
+Holika Dahan is the ceremonial act of lighting a bonfire to celebrate the death of Holika and salvation of Prahlada.
+Various rituals accompany this ceremony that differ across regions in India, including circumambulating the fire and offering various items such as coconuts, barley, wheat and cow dung into the fire.
 The night before Holi, pyres are burnt in North India, to commemorate this legend.
 This date coincides with the festival of Kama Dahanam in South India, regarded as the date Shiva burnt Kamadeva to ashes.